Exploded Manifolds

 Lemma \ref{sub coordinates} on page \pageref{sub coordinates} proves that the above definition is equivalent to defining an exploded manifold as an abstract exploded space locally isomorphic to open subsets of $\mathbb R^{n}\times\et mP$.

 \

-\begin{defn}[Smooth part] The smooth part $\totl {\ex B}$ of a smooth exploded manifold is the Hausdorff topological space which is the quotient of the topological space $\totl{\ex B}$ by the equivalence relation $p \simeq q$ if every open subset of $\totl{\ex B}$ which contains $p$ contains $q$.
-(The fact that this relation is symmetric follows from the fact that $\totl{\ex B}$ is locally isomorphic to $\mathbb R^{n}\times \et mP$.) \end{defn}
+\begin{defn}[Smooth part] The smooth part $\totl {\ex B}$ of a smooth exploded manifold is the Hausdorff\footnote{After publishing, I added an extra condition to Definition \ref{abstract es} to ensure that $\totl{\ex B}$ is Hausdorff.
+For example, we do not want two copies of $\mathbb R$ glued over an open interval to be a valid exploded manifold. } topological space which is the quotient of the topological space $\ex B$ by the equivalence relation $p \simeq q$ if every open subset of $\ex B$ which contains $p$ contains $q$.
+(The fact that this relation is symmetric follows from the fact that $\ex B$ is locally isomorphic to $\mathbb R^{n}\times \et mP$. ) \end{defn}

 It should be clear that $\totl\cdot$ gives a functor from the category of smooth exploded manifolds to the category of Hausdorff topological spaces, and that the smooth part of coordinate charts described earlier agrees with the above definition.